StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 #### Data vs bss

 Statically allocated memory means that the compiler determines the memory address of the variable at compile time.
-Static data is divided in two sections:  data and bss (there is a wikipedia page dedicated to why it is called bss).
-The difference is that data is assigned an intial, non-zero value when the program starts while all variables in the bss section are initialized to zero.
+Static data is divided in two sections:  `data` and `bss` (there is a [wikipedia page](https://en.wikipedia.org/wiki/.bss) dedicated to why it is called bss).
+The difference is that `data` is assigned an intial, non-zero value when the program starts while variables in the `bss` section are initialized to zero.
 For clarification, see the below example:

 ```c++
 #include <stdio.h>